ankerapp/anker-app/README.md

 minutes.
 With Anker you can make Landing Pages super fast and super easy.

 >:warning: &nbsp; Disclaimer: I wrote the whole thing in an afternoon so the code is not very sophisticated.
-So if you have any suggestions feel free to let me know.
+If you have any suggestions feel free to let me know.

 # Table of contents